-During the release of their debut album, Dave Bhang was brought in by Ted Templeman (producer / Warner Bros.) to provide artwork for the album.
+During the release of their debut album in 1978, Dave Bhang was brought in by Ted Templeman (producer / Warner Bros.) to provide artwork for the album.
 He brought photographer Elliot Gilbert along with him to capture the raw energy of the band.
 What he didn't see coming was EVH asking him to design him a logo.

 The entire process took less than a week.
 How is that for client turnaround!?

 Bhang and Gilbert managed to capture the very essence of the bands steamy, face-melting shows through a mix of blur, flaring lights, smoke, and all of the stage magic that a live performance at the Whiskey-A-Go-Go could muster.

 And there, square in the middle of Alex Van Halen, Michael Anthony, Eddie, and Diamond Dave is the majestic wingled VH logo.

 Van Halen I's album cover got straight to the electrifying point.